6 Keys To Home Defense

 contractor licenses.
 No doubt these are different from registrations

-in that, a. they always have expiration dates, and b. they are not
+in that they always have expiration dates, and they are not

 simply ‘contractor’ licenses.
 Quite the contrary, they define their category or the